SCCapstone/PalmettoProgrammers/FU.SPA/README.md

     npm run api-start

 To pause the container press `CTRL-C`.
 To resume it run the above command.
-To stop and remove the container run
+To stop and remove the container, run

     npm run api-teardown